 Anyway, when you start it is a bit scary.
 For my first week I barely ate anything- I was too scared that I was going to eat the wrong thing, but I wasn’t doing it right, as I was constantly hungry!
 So now, as someone who has been going for over a year and slowly but surely losing my weight, here are my top 10 buys for someone starting out on Slimming World:

 1. Frylight: You will get through a lot of Frylight on this journey!
 It’s often on offer, so it’s worth stocking up when it is!
-This is the sunflower oil one (click here).
 This is one of the most important buys as you need it for the very important Slimming World chips!
-(Find my favourite Slimming World chips recipe here) I also love this Tesco spray oil which is perfect if you’d rather avoid using a low calorie cooking spray.
+(Find my favourite Slimming World chips recipe here) I also love the spray oils which most supermarkets do and which are perfect if you’d rather avoid using a low calorie cooking spray.
+You can also buy a bottle from Amazon and make your own oil spray!

 2. Chip mesh: chips (again!) -I think that you get the best results for Slimming world chips by using a chip mesh – it allows them to cook evenly all over for a lovely crispy chip.
 You can often pick them up in the Pound Shop or Home Bargains, I’ve seen them in Aldi, or you can get one on Amazon (click here to see chip mesh on Amazon)

 3. Eggs: I know it sounds pretty basic, but they are SUCH a healthy, filling and versatile thing!
 Not only can you make some pretty good Slimming World cakes (my favourites are sticky toffee pudding mug cake and 1/2 syn brownies), but you can make gorgeous quiches which take away the need for bread at lunchtime (check out this gorgeous mushroom and spinach quiche with a sweet potato crust!)!), and you can even use them to make my naughty-tasting Slimmer’s chocmallow doughnut- watch the recipe video here and 1 syn jam doughnut!
-Eggs are amazing- I buy these boxes of 15 from Tesco which are brilliant value at £2!
-Always free-range though please!
+Eggs are amazing- I buy boxes of 12 or 15 free-range eggs from the supermarket which are great value!

-4. Franks Buffalo Wings Sauce: Obviously this one’s only if you are a chilli fan (which I am!), but this sauce is fab- it does with everything and is super low-syn (1/2 syn for 3 tablespoons!)
-See it here-click
+4. Franks Buffalo Wings Sauce/ Sriracha hot sauce: Obviously this one’s only if you are a chilli fan (which I am!), but both these sauces are fab- I add them to all sorts of meals and they are super low-syn (1/2 syn for 3 tablespoons!)

 5. Good non-stick pans and baking trays: Without using oil (or much oil), stir frying isn’t quite what it used to be, and it will help you so much if you have good non-stick pans.
 I got all of mine in TK Maxx years ago and they are still going strong, I think it’s worth the investment, you will be doing a lot of cooking!

 6. Asda Chosen by You wholemeal bread mix: You can use this as your Healthy Extra B (60g, cooked weight) and it’s so versatile!
-I use it to make this delicious pizza, and these yummy pasties (Click here to see Asda wholemeal bread mix).
+I use it to make this delicious pizza, and these yummy pasties.
 At the time of writing this post (and please check because it often changes when brands change their ingredients) you can also use the Aldi wholemeal bread mix as a healthy extra.

 7.Kingsmill wholemeal thins: These are a healthy extra B, and so great to keep in the freezer if you need to make a quick sandwich or toastie.
 They are also what you need to make my most popular recipe of all time- the Gregg’s style Fake Steak Bake!
-You can get them at Tescos- (click here)
+You can get them at Tescos.

 8. Curly Wurlys/Freddos: Sometimes you just need chocolate, and these are a great low-syn option.
 Curly Wurlys (6 syns each for 26g bar) are ideal as they take quite long to eat as they are so chewy (some people even freeze them), and Freddos just knock a chocolate craving on the head in only 5 syns!